-Test Rides To learn about the subcategories, and individual models it's best to visit your local bike shop and start taking test rides.
-As you test ride bicycles the differences and your own preferences become clearer as you ride more bikes.
+To learn about the subcategories and individual models, it's best to visit your local bike shop and start taking test rides.
+As you test ride bicycles, the differences and your own preferences become clearer as you ride more bikes.
 For your first test ride, take a bike that fits you properly, is in a price range you feel comfortable with, and is in the category you think you want.
-Pay attention to how much effort it takes to get up to speed, how quickly it turns, how stable it feels at speed, and how comfortable you feel on it.
+Pay attention to how much effort it takes to get up to speed, how quickly it turns, how stable it feels at different speeds, and how comfortable you feel on it.
 When you try a second, third, etc. (typically I recommend you try the same type bike in a slightly lower or higher price point) compare them.
 Even with as few as three test rides you can begin to feel the differences between the bicycles.
-You will find that making a final decision on the right bike is easy after an day of test riding.
-Do you have blocked tail lights, blocked turn signals or a blocked license plate?
-Ensure safe travels with AUTO RACK LIGHTS A patented auxiliary lighting system for the back of your vehicle.
+You will find that making a final decision on the right bike is easy after a day of test riding.